 When to apply for funding?

 Applications are open now and until two weeks prior to the scheduled tour performance.
-Funding will be available for the third and fourth quarter of 2018.
-The tour performance must take place within the two last quarters of the 2018 fiscal year, i. e. from 1.7. until 31.12.2018.
+The tour performance must take place within 1.01.2022 until 31.12.2022.

 What are the criteria for the selection process?